 Testing accommodations are the most utilized accommodations for students.
-The primary testing accommodations include: extended time for in-class quizzes, tests and finals; distraction reduced testing space; use a computer for in-class writing assignments and essay tests; and use of a reader or scribe.
+The primary testing accommodations include extended time for in-class quizzes, tests and finals; distraction reduced testing space; use a computer for in-class writing assignments and essay tests; and use of a reader or scribe.

-Typically, the student provides faculty with the accommodation letter at the beginning of the semester.
-Each time the student wants to utilize their testing accommodations, the student will submit a request in STARS, our online system, four business days before a test.
+The instructor must complete the Accessibility Testing Agreement form before students can schedule exams.
+Each time the student wants to utilize their testing accommodations, the student will submit a request in STARS, our online system, four business days to one week before a test.
 An email will be sent to the instructor requesting the exam to be sent to the student's assigned testing location.
 Please note: Professors can receive a student's Letter of Accommodations at any point throughout the semester.
 Accommodations are not retroactive, however, and only begin when the Professor receives the student's letter.

-Students have the following options available if they qualify for testing accommodations based on instructor preference:
+Students have the following options available if they qualify for testing accommodations:

-- 1. Take the test with the class. - 2.
-Take the test with appropriate accommodations, by working with instructors and agreeing on a time and place.
-In this option, students are able to access their instructor if they have questions throughout the test. - 3.
-Schedule tests at the Counseling & Testing Center, if that is what is decided between the student and their instructor. - 4.
-Schedule tests at the Office of Accessibility, if that is what is decided between the student and their instructor.
+- Take the test with the class without accommodations. - Take the test with appropriate accommodations, by working with instructors and agreeing on a time and place.
+In this option, students can access their instructor if they have questions throughout the test. - Schedule tests at the student's assigned alternative testing location (either OA or Counseling & Testing Center)

-When taking tests in the Office of Accessibility or the Counseling & Testing Center, students are required to submit a testing request four business days in advance to reserve the testing room.
+When taking tests in the Office of Accessibility or the Counseling & Testing Center, students are required to submit a testing request four business days to one week in advance to reserve the testing room.
 An email is then sent to the instructor requesting the test and a proctor sheet outlining instructions for administering the exam.

-In the event the student requests a test less than four business days before the test, the Office of Accessibility will attempt to fulfill the request based on availability.
-If there is no availability, students are responsible for contacting their instructor to discuss possible testing options.
-Students can discuss with their instructor a different test date through the office or make testing arrangements directly with the instructor.
+In the event the student requests a test less than four business days for a regular test or quiz, or less than 1 week in advance for a midterm or final, the Office of Accessibility and instructor will attempt to fulfill the request based on availability.
+If there is no availability and/or the instructor has not been given enough notice to prepare and provide the exam to the testing location, students will be responsible for contacting their instructor to discuss possible testing options.
+Students can discuss with their instructor a different test date through the testing location or make testing arrangements directly with the instructor.
+When a student is unable to test on the date of the exam due to a late test request, it is at the instructor's discretion as to whether the student is permitted to reschedule or take a makeup exam after the original date of the exam has passed.
+In these instances, consultation with the student's disability specialist is encouraged prior to making the decision.